MoonCPU/monks/README.md

 <h1 align="center" color="red">Monks Test Case</h1>

 ## 1. Project Overview

+You can access the production app at this link: [Prod App](https://script.google.com/macros/s/AKfycbywJEDDx-0a6kevQ7xt_9VOGYHFXKD8EOFJK0O30iLt6iRIagHJudj06smxyP8waSVD/exec)

 This project was developed as part of the .Monks Software Engineer position case test.
 The challenge was to build a web application using Google Apps Script that allows users to filter a spreadsheet of product data based on selected criteria.
 The main objective was to automate a time-consuming manual process and improve the company’s analytical workflows.

 Technologies used include: